mattermost/docs/source/install/config-mattermost-server.rst

 2. Create the first team and user.
 The first user in the system has the ``system_admin`` role, which gives you access to the System Console.

-3. To open the System Console, click your username at the top of the navigation panel and select **System Console**.
+3. To open the System Console, select the Product menu in the top-left corner of the navigation panel, then select **System Console**.

 4. Set the Site URL:

   * Open **System Console > Environment > Web Server**.
   * In the **Site URL** field, set the URL that users point their browsers at.
 For example, *https://mattermost.example.com*.
-If you are using HTTPS, make sure that you set up TLS, either on Mattermost server or on a proxy.
+If you're using HTTPS, make sure that you set up TLS, either on Mattermost server or on a proxy.

 5. Set up email notifications.